apollo

 • Include a diet rich in whole grains, vegetables, and fruits.
 This is a healthier option than eating a lot of simple carbohydrates found in processed foods.

-• Reduce your alcohol, caffeine, added sugar, high salt, and high fat intake.
+• Reduce your intake of alcohol, caffeine, added sugar, salt, and fat.
 Especially trans-fat may help also help reduce inflammation.

-• You can include antioxidants in your daily diet like ashwagandha, omega-3 fatty acids, green tea, and lemon balm.
+• You can include antioxidants in your daily diet, such as ashwagandha, omega-3 fatty acids, green tea, and lemon balm.

 • Try to spend time with your friends and family.
 Having a strong social network may help you lower your risk of anxiety.